google/glazier/glazier/lib/actions/README.md

     *   Arg1[int]: The timeout delay until restart occurs.
     *   Arg2[str]: The reason/message for the restart to be displayed.
         (Optional)
+    *   Arg3[bool]: Whether to remove the next item in the task list as well.
+        (Optional)

 #### Examples

     Reboot: [30]
     Reboot: [10, "Restarting to finish installing drivers."]
+    Reboot: [10, "Restarting to finish installing drivers.", True]

 ### SetUnattendTimeZone